ltskinner/software-engineering/books/software_architecture_in_practice/part_2_quality/CHAPTER_14.md

 # Chapter 14: Quality Attribute Modeling and Analysis

-## 14.1 Modling Architectures to Enable Quality Attribute Analysis
+## 14.1 Modeling Architectures to Enable Quality Attribute Analysis

 * Like knowing the type of service and how you architect the solution lets you use general equations to predict quality
 * MVC architecture for determining latency, queueing